Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Takeuchi-Schneider equivalence for Hopf algebroids

 The statement on coflatness follows along the lines of the standard argument in \cite[p.~391]{Tak:ANOGRG}: by $R$-flatness, the functor $\cG_\ract \otimes_R -$ preserves exactness, hence by the isomorphism \eqref{coflat} the functor $(G \bx_\cH -) \otimes_B \cG$ does so as well.
 Since now $- \otimes_B \cG$ reflects exactness by faithful $B$-flatness, the functor $G \bx_\cH -$ is exact as well, which by definition means that $\cG$ is $\cH$-coflat.
 As $\cG_\ract \otimes_R-$ moreover reflects exactness if $\cG_\ract$ is faithfully $R$-flat, the last statement follows by an analogous argument. \end{proof}

-\begin{definition} Let $\pi\colon\cG\to\cH$ be a (right) Hopf algebroid surjection (over left $R$-bialgebroids) such that $\cG_\ract$ and $\cH_\ract$ are $R$-flat.
-We call $B=\cG^{\mathrm{co}\cH}$ a \emph{Hopf algebroid homogeneous space} if $B\subseteq\cG$ is a Hopf-Galois extension.
-If, in addition, $\cG_\ract$ is faithfully $R$-flat and $\cG$ faithfully (left) $B$-flat, we call $B$ a \emph{Hopf algebroid principal homogeneous space} or, slightly more cumbersome, a {\em principal quantum homogeneous space for a right Hopf algebroid surjection}. \end{definition}
+\begin{definition} Let $\pi\colon\cG\to\cH$ be a (right) Hopf algebroid surjection (over left $R$-bialgebroids) such that $\due \cG \lact {}$ is $R$-flat.
+If $\cG_\ract$ is faithfully $R$-flat and $\cG$ faithfully left $B$-flat, we call $B$ a \emph{Hopf algebroid principal homogeneous space} or, slightly more cumbersome, a {\em principal quantum homogeneous space for a right Hopf algebroid surjection}. \end{definition}

 After these technical preparations, we are able to state (and prove) the main result in this section, that is, a Takeuchi-Schneider equivalence for (right) Hopf algebroids as an extension of classical bialgebra theory, see \cite[Thm.~3.7]{Schneider}, building on \cite[Thm.~1]{Tak:Rel}, and with additional $B$-module structure as mentioned, \emph{e.g.}, in \cite[\S2.3]{UlKr}.
-See also \cite[Thm.~2.15]{KaoGhoSarVer:CTFHAWATAG} for an interesting contribution in this direction in the Hopf algebroid setting.
+See also \cite[Thm.~2.11]{KaoGhoSarVer:CTFHAWATAG} for an interesting contribution in this direction in the Hopf algebroid setting.

 \begin{theorem}[Takeuchi-Schneider equivalence for Hopf algebroids] If $B\subseteq \cG$ is a Hopf algebroid principal homogeneous space, then there is an equivalence

 of categories. \end{theorem}

 \begin{proof} Let $F\colon M\to \cG \bx_\cH N$ be a morphism in ${}_B^{\mkern 3 mu \cG}\cM^{\phantom{\cG}}_{\mkern -2mu B}$ and $f\colon\overline{M}\to N$ the corresponding morphism in ${}^\cH _B\mathcal{M}$ according to Proposition \ref{prop:Adj}.
 The diagram